 Google maps works most of the time, but sometimes it will take you astray.
 We wanted to go along a coastal road but we ended up on a dirt road and then driving on this incredibly rocky beach, called South Blue Cliff Beach.
 We could see in the distance a bunch of ….birds?
 Penguins?…hanging on the rocks in the distance Hoping they were penguins we set off to take some pictures.
 Alas, just birds.
 But we are 46 degrees south and that is the farthest we have ever been.
 Driving here was fun as this time I got to do the crazy driving over water and big rocks!

 Back to Google to get us to a walking trail that looks like it goes along the coastal cliffs.
-The Waitutu tracks was a walk in and walk out trail for us as the trail was too far inland with too many trees to see the water.
-The parking for this trail was way out in a farm, and we noticed that they do not have barns here but have these structures to store their hay and grass and whatever for the animals.
+The Waitutu tracks were a walk-in and walk-out trail for us as the trail was too far inland with too many trees to see the water.
+The parking for this trail was way out on a farm, and we noticed that they do not have barns here but have these structures to store their hay and grass and whatever for the animals.

-On the drive in to the trail we had noticed a dirt road that looked like it went towards the beach.
+On the drive into the trail, we noticed a dirt road that looked like it went towards the beach.
 So, we said what the hey and we drove down a steep dirt road where we ended up on another rocky beach.
 It was very pretty and you can see the cliffs in the distance we were hoping to follow on the trail.
-The drive back up the hill we passed an SUV coming down and there really is only room for one car.
+On the drive back up the hill, we passed an SUV coming down and there really is only room for one car.
 Close driving!